How Awful Was the Coverage of the McDonald’s AI Acquisition?

 We learned what Dynamic Yield specializes in, and this led us to the Dynamic Yield website.

 We found something interesting, going to the site.
-This is that Dynamic Yield does not appear to use the term AI or even ML on their website.
+This is because the Dynamic Yield does not appear to use the term AI or even ML on their website.

 Gartner places them in the Personalization Engine category.